Permanent importation of goods for examination, analysis or test purposes

 Procedure at importation

-You should attach your authorisation letter to the outside of your parcel and marked it ‘customs documents’.
+- attach the letter of authorisation mentioned above to the outside of the parcel and mark it ‘customs documents’.

-- enter the authorisation number from your letter of authorisation in box 44/2.
+- enter code 1D09 and the authorisation number from your letter of authorisation in D/E 2/3.

 If you require further information, contact the Authorisations and Reliefs Unit.